dcr3/joshandmarina.github.io/content/_index.md

 ## Cuisine

-Marina and Josh eat a diet of seafood and vegetebles, so you can expect an assortment of delicious fish and vegetarian cocktail-style dishes and small plates, along with an open bar.
+An assortment of delicious fish and vegetarian small plates, along with an open bar, will be provided at the reception venue.

 {{% parallax img="/img/throughleaves.jpg" height="800px" %}}Accommodations{{% /parallax %}}